-(1) The above-referenced CUSIP numbers have been assigned by an independent company not affiliated with the City and are included solely for the convenience of the holders of the Offered Obligations.
-The City is not responsible for the selection or uses of such CUSIP numbers, and no representation is made as to their correctness on the Offered Obligations, or as indicated above.
-The CUSIP number for a specific maturity is subject to change after the issuance of the Offered Obligations.
+(1)The above-referenced CUSIP number has been assigned by an independent company not affiliated with the City and is included solely for the convenience of the holders of the Bonds.
+The City is not responsible for the selection or uses of such CUSIP number, and no representation is made as to its correctness on the Bonds, or as indicated above.
+The CUSIP number is subject to change after the issuance of the Bonds.